 Meanwhile, Andy's star had also dimmed and there was some talk of bringing him into the group.
 Before this could happen, tragedy struck.
 On March 10th, 1988 Andy died at the John Radcliff hospital in Oxford, England from myocarditis, (an inflammation of the heart muscle caused by a viral infection).
 The Gibb family learned that Andy had been suffering from heart problems, but he never told anyone about it.
 He was buried at Forest Lawn, Glendale Park, Los Angeles on March 21st.

-By the end of the decade, the Bee Gees had resumed their own place on center stage, releasing three more hit singles, "Ordinary Lives", "One" and "You Win Again", but were unable to tour because of Barry's severe back pain.
+By the end of the decade, The Bee Gees had resumed their own place on center stage, releasing more hit singles, "One" (#7 1989) and "You Win Again", but were unable to tour because of Barry's severe back pain.
 In order to get their music to their fans, they arranged to appear just once in North America, Europe and Australia in as series of shows they called "One Night Only".
 These concerts were televised and recorded for release on tape and DVD.

 Although they announced that they would never appear as The Bee Gees again, Barry and Robin did reunite for a Miami charity concert on February 18th, 2006, where they played many of the hits from their thirty-five year career.
 The event was held to raise money for the Diabetes Research Institute.
 In September, 2009, Robin revealed on BBC Radio's Test Match Special cricket program that he and Barry were once again planning new projects, saying "The two of us are getting back together again as we speak."
 Barry and Robin performed on the BBC's Strictly Come Dancing on October 31st, 2009 and appeared on ABC-TV's Dancing with the Stars on November 17th, 2009.
 On March 15th, 2010, Barry and Robin inducted the Swedish group ABBA into Cleveland's Rock and Roll Hall of Fame and on May 26th, 2010, the two made a surprise appearance on the ninth season finale of the US TV show American Idol.